luminescent-recliners/pokemon-board-game/_PRESS-RELEASE.md

   This board game is no longer manufactured and the current video game version takes on average 20 hours to play.

 ### Solution ###
-  We provide an application that is freely available to all world wide and is a less time intensive version than the current video game.
+  We provide an application that is freely available to all and is a less time intensive version than the current video game.

 ### Quote from Developers ###
   "Gotta catch em all!!"